Morebec/OrkestraMono/components/orkestra-symfony-bundle/README.md

 ### Configuring Timeout Processing
 Timeout Handlers being message handlers have to be registered with the message bus.
-However they have dependencies for infrastructure concerns such as processing that need to be defined in a separate configuraiton:
+However, they have dependencies for infrastructure concerns such as processing that need to be defined in a separate configuration:

 ```php
 /** @var OrkestraConfiguration $configuration */